• Skip to primary navigation

 Get Updates at:Software Testingo Group

 If you wish to test the tabs on window-based programs, I suggest looking at the tabs within an application like Notepad++.
-You can also read the test cases to find and replace the dialog box if you wish to test the tabs for window-based applications.
-This way, you can check the difference between web app-based and windows-based tabs.
+You can also read the test cases to find and replace the dialog box to test the tabs for window-based applications.
+This way, you can check the difference between web app-based and Windows-based tabs.

 Test Case for Tabs Test